trustbit/exercises/ml-ops-on-mars/exercise1.md

 The model could be represented by this Python script (we'll just plug the model later where `thread.sleep` currently is).
-It reads a request from the stdin, runs the computations and writes result back to the stdout (always as a JSON object on a single line, prefixed by `result: `).
+It reads a request from the stdin, runs the computations and writes result back to the stdout.
+The output might contain different text, but the result is always a JSON object on a single line, prefixed by `result: `.

 ```python